barrysteyn/pelican_plugin-render_math/Readme.md

     {% endif %}

 ### Typogrify
-This plugin enables typogrify to play nicely with Latex (i.e. typogrify can be enabled and Latex will be rendered correctly).
-In order for this to happen, version 2.02 (or above) of typogrify is required.
+Typogrify will now play nicely with Latex (i.e. typogrify can be enabled and Latex will be rendered correctly).
+In order for this to happen, version 2.07 (or above) of typogrify is required.

 Usage
 -----
+There are two ways to set the plugin:

+ 1. Old historical way (which still works for backward compatibility reasons)
+ 2. New way, which will give a template designer more control over the look and feel of the Math

+### Old historical way
-Latex will be embedded in every article.
+By default, Latex will be embedded in every article.
 If however you want latex only for selected articles, then in settings.py, add

     LATEX = 'article'